Filipino Nurse Canada Immigration via Express Entry 2026

 A critical insight: you do not need a Canadian nursing license to get permanent residency through Express Entry.
 The immigration process and the licensure process run in parallel.

-For immigration (Express Entry): You need a WES credential evaluation showing your BSN as a Bachelor's degree, an IELTS/PTE score at CLB 7+ (ideally CLB 9), and 12 months of nursing work experience in the last 3 years under NOC 31301.
+For immigration (Express Entry): You need an ECA for your BSN showing the actual credential outcome, an IELTS/PTE score meeting your program and category requirements (ideally CLB 9), and 12 months of qualifying nursing experience in the last 3 years for the healthcare category.

 For licensure (to practice in Canada): You need an NNAS Advisory Report, provincial regulatory body application, bridging education (if required), and the NCLEX-RN exam.